How Discovering Japan Changed My Life

 Back in the UK, I set up speakers around my room and played the recordings of Shibuya and closed my eyes - I was transported back to Shibuya instantly.

-I knew I could not be in Japan for another year until I saved up enough money at Benihana but listening to the sounds of Shibuya motivated so much and I would always play it in the background while I continued to self study Japanese.
+I knew I could not be in Japan for another year until I saved up enough moolah through my part time gigs but listening to the sounds of Shibuya was so motivating and I would always play it in the background while I continued to self study Japanese.
+I wanted to listen to those sounds again real time instead of through a recording.

 Pictured here is my first desk - an old speaker with a bit of glass on top.